codezoned/rig/README.md

-**Contributions** will be opened once the project reaches a less alpha project :wink:
+**Contributions** will be opened once the project reaches a less alpha stage :wink: